nickyex2/GreenTable/README.md

 # ESD-Group6

-## set environ variables into a .env file
+## set environ variables into a .env file for microservices to use

 ```
 TELEGRAM_API_SESSION="********************************"